International Student Services offers assistance with making your academic and social experience on campus as rewarding as possible.

 - Remember to file your taxes no later than April 15th.

 Attention Canadian Students

-- Every Canadian student will receive a TL11A tax form from the college.
+- Every Canadian student will receive a TL11A tax form from the institution.
 The TL11A will show the total tuition and fees that you paid for the year.
 TL11A forms are mailed to Canadian students in January.

 - If you do not receive your TL11A, you can pick it up in the Student Accounts Office.